rohinvaidya/rohinvaidya/README.md

 Software Engineering Master's student at the University of Maryland, College Park with 2+ years of experience specializing in web development.
 I am interested in cloud technologies, data analytics and AI-driven applications.
 I am committed to collaborative innovation and continuous delivery of high-performance software.

 - I'm pursuing a **Master of Engineering in Software Engineering**
-- I'm passionate about **Cloud Computing and Colud Native Applications**
+- I'm passionate about **Cloud Computing and Cloud Native Applications**
 - Interested in contributing to **Open Source Projects**

 ## ⚡Skills